manychois/simdom/README.md

 [![Github last commit](https://badgen.net/github/last-commit/manychois/simdom/main)](https://github.com/manychois/simdom/commits/main)
 [![Packagist](https://badgen.net/packagist/v/manychois/simdom/latest)](https://packagist.org/packages/manychois/simdom)

-Simdom is PHP library for parsing and manipulating DOM documents.
+Simdom is a lightweight PHP library designed to make parsing and manipulating DOM documents as straightforward as possible.<br>
-It has no dependency and does not require `libxml` or `dom` extension.
-It is designed to be as simple as possible.
+This library requires no external dependencies or extensions - such as `libxml` or `dom`.<br>
-Not a full DOM implementation, it is enough for most use cases.
+Though not a full DOM implementation, for most use cases Simdom proves to be more than sufficient.<br>
-Regular expressions are used extensively in the parsing logic, we are sorry for that.
+Regular expressions are used extensively in the parsing logic.
+It is OK if you don't like this approach, we can't please everyone.

 ## Features

-- No issue parsing valid HTML5 documents, e.g. It can parse boolean attributes like `readonly` and `required`.
+- Pretty print HTML5 document.
 - Type hinting is placed everywhere.
+- Remove meaningless properties (e.g. `childNodes`) and methods (e.g. `appendChild()`) from `Comment`, `DocumentType`, and `Text` for cleaner interface.
-- Extra convenient methods are added to `Document`, `DocumentFragment` and `Element`.
+- Extra convenient methods are added to `Document`, `DocumentFragment` and `Element`, e.g. `dfs()` for depth-first search on desendant nodes.
-- `NodeType` and namespace URI constants are implemented as `enum`.
+- `NodeType` and namespace URI constants (`DomNs`) are implemented as `enum`.
-- Properties `classList` and `children` of `Element` are lazy initialized.
+- Throw exceptions with richer context when insertion or replacement of nodes will result in invalid HTML document.

 ## Getting Started